-Peruvian-style grilled chicken—spice- and vinegar-rubbed, then slow-grilled—is great on its own, but add some of that addictive creamy jalapeño sauce and you've got a meal that's hard to top.
-This recipe takes those classic components, simplifies them for quicker cooking, and puts them between two pieces of bread.
-Meet the Peruvian grilled chicken sandwich, you're gonna want to get to know it well.
+Peruvian-style grilled chicken—spice- and vinegar-rubbed, then slow-grilled—is great on its own, but add some of that addictively creamy jalapeño sauce, and you've got a meal that's hard to top.
+This recipe starts with those classic components, simplifies them for quicker cooking, and puts them between two pieces of bread.
+Meet the Peruvian grilled-chicken sandwich—you're gonna want to get to know it well.

 Why It Works